 Elimination.Renal clearance of metformin is > 400 ml/min, indicating that metformin is eliminated by glomerular filtration and tubular secretion.
 Following an oral dose, the elimination half-life is approximately 6.5 hours.
 When renal function is impaired, renal clearance is decreased in proportion to that of creatinine, and thus the elimination half-life is prolonged, leading to increased levels of metformin in plasma.

-– in adults as monotherapy or in combination with other oral hypoglycemic drugs or with insulin in adults;
+- as monotherapy or combined therapy together with other oral hypoglycemic agents or together with insulin for treatment of adults.

 – Hypersensitivity to metformin or any other component of the drug;